andrewplummer/Sugar/README.md

 ## Version 1.5

 Note that this readme applies to Sugar v1.5.
-Information here may differ from the latest documentation found on the site.
+This version will continue to be supported as needed.
+Note that information here may differ from the latest documentation found on the site.

 ## Installing